szlisiecki/kerlink2lo/README.md

 * [Configuration](#configuration)

 ## General info
-This repository contains everything you need to create 'Kerlink to Live Object' connector.
-This connector was designed to synchronize data between Kerlink 'Wanesy Management Center' and Live Object Platform.
-Current version of connector allows to make one way synchronization - we can synchronize information from Kerlink to Live Object.
+This repository contains everything you need to create 'Kerlink to Live Objects' connector.
+This connector was designed to synchronize data between Kerlink 'Wanesy Management Center' and Live Objects Platform.
+Current version of connector allows to make one way synchronization - we can synchronize information from Kerlink to Live Objects.

 Three main features are:
 * **devices synchronization** - every device created in Kerlink will appear in LO and every device deleted from Kerlink will be also deleted from LO